- Date : 08/08/2016

 — Amitabh Bachchan (@SrBachchan) August 3, 2016

-While some continue to scrutinise and discover the effects of the GST on the various sectors of the economy
+While some continue to scrutinise and discover the effects of the Goods and Service Tax on the various sectors of the economy

 — ET Wealth (@ET_Wealth) August 5, 2016